puremourning/vimspector/README.md

 ## Program Output

-* In the outputs window use the WinBar to select the output channel.
+* In the outputs window, use the WinBar to select the output channel.
 * Alternatively, use `:VimspectorShowOutput <category>`.
 Use command-line completion to see the categories.
 * The debugee prints to the stdout channel.